yannh/homepage/content/posts/the-internet-sleeps-at-night.md

 ![POP-to-origin latency distribution for BOG (night, ms)](/assets/pop-to-origin-latency-distribution-night.png "POP-to-origin latency distribution for the POP BOG (night, ms)")

-So, for the same POP but during a different timeframe, we see fewer requests and more requests needing to perform a full TCP handshake.
-On average, this results in slower requests.
+In our example, for the same POP and the same amount of time but during the night, we see fewer requests overall, but more requests needing to perform a full TCP handshake.
+This results in slower requests, on average.

+## What did we learn?

+CDN Performance has a lot of variables.
+The quality of connection pooling of your CDN can play a significant role in the performance of your website, and the amount of traffic to your website is often a factor in how well connection pooling performs.

+At time of low traffic, it is possible that you you will observe a degradation of performance.

 ## Your mileage may vary